 We don’t believe that over-spending for a kids bike is the way to have a good experience.
-However, having a bike that works well, appropriate clothing for the weather and a helmet that fits properly are essential.
+However, having proper kids mountain bike gear: a bike that works well, appropriate clothing for the weather and a helmet that fits properly is essential to helping your your rider build confidence and ride happy.

 The Mountain Bike